-- 1. School authorities must provide Alberta Initiative for School Improvement (AISI) reporting information according to the following timelines: - a) October 15 AISI Project Annual Report (APAR); AISI Project Final Report (APFR) in the final year of the project. - b) November 30 Annual Education Results Report includes a link on the jurisdiction Web site to the AISI Project Annual Report (APAR) as part of the Highlights for the previous school year.
+- School authorities must provide Alberta Initiative for School Improvement (AISI) reporting information according to the following timelines: - a) October 15 AISI Project Annual Report (APAR); AISI Project Final Report (APFR) in the final year of the project. - b) November 30 Annual Education Results Report includes a link on the jurisdiction Web site to the APAR as part of the Highlights for the previous school year.

-Base Instruction
+Base Instruction Funding

-- 1. All enrollment information must be submitted through Client Relationship services. - 2.
-Base instruction funding is based on: - a) Student registration information in ECS and Grades 1 to 9 as of the September count date that is submitted to Client Relationship Services by October 3; - b) Course completion information for students in Grades 10 to 12 as follows: - i.
-Student Information System for specific enrollment; and - ii.
+- 1. All enrolment information must be submitted through Student Records. - 2.
+Base Instruction Funding is based on: - a) Student registration information in ECS and Grades 1 to 9 as of the September count date that is submitted to Student Records by October 5; - b) Course completion information for students in Grades 10 to 12 as follows: - i.
+Student Information System for specific enrolment; and - ii.
 Student Records System/Course Information Database System (CIDS) for course marks; - 3.
 The ages of all funded students and funded children must be determined as of September 1.